Global Health Studies Program Steering Committee Members, 2017-18

 Christine Brunner Luse, B.S.N., M.P.A

 Courses include The Politics and Ethics of Global Health; Engaging in Global Health; Visualizing Global Health through Popular Fiction and Film.
 President of Brunner Luse Associates (specializing in non-profit, public health, and local government mangagement).

 Christopher Buresh, M.D., M.P.H.

-Research interests include ATV injury prevention and unusual causes of abdominal pain.
-He is the co-founder and a current board member of Community Health Initiative which works to address the needs of rural Haitians who otherwise have no access to care.
+Clinical interests include ATV injury prevention and unusual causes of abdominal pain.
+Co-founder and current board member of Community Health Initiative which works to address the needs of rural Haitians who otherwise have no access to care.